How Mergeflow extracts market data from texts

 Type: "Direct" means that the market estimate directly matches your query, or parts of your query.
 In this case, the query was "smart city" OR "smart cities".
 "Context" means that the market estimate came from a document that matched your query, but the market segment itself did not.
-In many cases, these "context" estimates are particularly useful because they provide you with context.
-For instance, for "smart city", "fiber optics" or "5G infrastructure" are constituent technologies.
+In many cases, these "context" estimates are particularly useful because they help you identify applications or new markets for your products and solutions, as well as constituent materials or technologies.
+For instance, "autonomous vehicles" could be an application of "machine learning technologies".
+And for "smart city", "fiber optics" or "5G infrastructure" are constituent technologies.

 Market segment: This is the name of the market.
 Sometimes market segments are qualified geographically (e.g. "US fiber optics market" vs. "Asia fiber optics market" vs. "Global fiber optics market").
 Not having a geographical qualifier does not necessarily imply "global".
 It simply means that geography was not specified in the estimate.

 CAGR (%): If a market estimate reports a CAGR, this is what is reported here.
 If a market estimate does not report a CAGR but reports two market sizes at two points in time, Mergeflow does a linear extrapolation to infer the CAGR from the two size data points.
 Notice that in reality, CAGR may not be linear; it may change its slope over time.
 But since we do not have this information available, we do the simplest thing possible, which is a linear extrapolation.